How to Create a Custom Password Reset Page in WordPress

 Resetting password via Ajax lost password form in WordPress

-If you don’t like the above form look, you can always customize it to your heart’s content using the advanced shortcode builder.
+If you don’t like the look of the above form, you can always customize it using the advanced shortcode builder.

-After creating the page, you need to set the page as the default password reset page in the global settings section.
-This will cause all password reset links on your site to redirect/point to the page.
+After creating the page, you need to set it as the default password reset page across your WordPress website.
+This ensures all password reset links on your site point to the custom WordPress password reset page you created.

 Having done that, visitors to https://profilepress.com/wp-login.php?action=lostpassword will be redirected to your front-end lost password page.